-42.4.1 Monitoring AR aging
+41.4.1 Monitoring AR aging

-In order to find out about over due invoices, a company should run the AR aging report available under $AR \to Reports \to AR$ Aging.
+In order to find out about over due invoices, a company should run the AR aging report available under $AR \rightarrow Reports \rightarrow AR$ Aging.
 The initial screen presents parameters for the aging report to be generated.